aiidateam/aiida-core/docs/source/installation.rst

 * Older / newer Ubuntu versions
 * Other Linux distributions

 ..
-TODO: remove / replace with above?
+OLD:
 ..
 AiiDA has a few strict requirements, in its current version:
 .. first, it will run only on Unix-like systems - it
 .. is tested (and developed) in Mac OS X and Linux (Ubuntu), but other Unix
 .. flavours *should* work as well.

 ..
-TODO: move to Add computing resources
+OLD:
 ..
 Moreover, on the clusters (computational resources) side, it expects to find
 .. a Unix system, and the default shell is **required** to be ``bash``.

 .. _install_dependencies:

-Required Software
+Required software
 ^^^^^^^^^^^^^^^^^
 The following are required to be installed on your computer: